I have made some BIG mistakes over the years and I want to share them with you today so you can avoid making them yourself.

 MY ADVICE TO YOU

 Don’t go on every social media site.
 They suck up plenty of your time.
 Stick with two or three and master their ways of functioning.
 Post daily for every few days.
 Connect with others, promotes other people’s tweets that you resonate with.
+Personally I hate Twitter, so after using it for about a year (because I felt I had to) I decided it did not suit me or my personality.
+I love Facebook and Pinterest.
+Find what you like and get good at promoting yourself.

 Never ever join people to a Facebook group you create without asking first.
 It is the height of rudeness.